Vaccinations and rain can revive Indian auto industry | DW | 17.06.2021

-The coronavirus-induced economic slowdown has hit India hard.
-The country's vehicle sector has seen significant drops and the near future could go one of three ways.
+The pandemic-induced economic slowdown has hit India hard.
+The country's vehicle sector has seen significant drops, and the near future could go one of three ways.
 Monsoons could be part of the solution.

 The Indian auto sector has been facing trouble since 2018.
 New, tougher emission standards and the first wave of COVID-19 in 2020 added to the industry's problems.